tallerzalan/Corporate-FinTech/README.md

-# CorporateFinTech
+# Corporate-FinTech
-CorporateFinTech Course at the University of Southern Denmark by Assistant Professor of Finance David Florysiak
+by David Florysiak at the University of Southern Denmark